Halloween in New Orleans

 Trick or Treating

-The Louisiana Children’s Museum, located in the heart of the Warehouse Arts District, will very likely be staging some Halloween-related events and activities for the little ones.
+The Louisiana Children’s Museum, located at 420 Julia Street in the heart of the Warehouse Arts District often stages Halloween-related events and activities for the little ones.
 Check with them as the date gets closer by calling 504-523-1357 or visit their website.

 New Orleans also has its share of Haunted Houses set up each year by local churches, community organizations and private individuals.
 Local listings in the newspaper will give details as the dates get closer.
 A word of caution though: some of these Haunted Houses may be too scary for the youngest children.
 Parental discretion is strongly advised.